Washington governor signs sweeping police reform measures - WTMJ

 Some of the bills, including one signed earlier by Inslee that reforms the private arbitration system by which officers can appeal discipline, had bipartisan backing.

 A coalition of Washington state law enforcement unions, representing more than 14,000 officers, said it could accept some measures, including the arbitration reform and duty-to-intervene bills.
 But it expressed concern that the decertification bill threatened the due-process rights of officers.
-The Washington Council of Police and Sheriffs opposed the bill restricting police tactics and the measure requiring “reasonable care” in using force.
+The Washington Council of Police and Sheriffs, which represents 60% of the state’s fully commissioned law enforcement officers, opposed the bill restricting police tactics and the measure requiring “reasonable care” in using force.

+Teresa Taylor, the council’s executive director, said Tuesday she had concerns about the “tenor of the narrative” around the legislation but that her organization would work to help implement the laws.

+“These bills will introduce some changes, but we fully expect our officers will continue to be the professional experts they have always been,” Taylor said.

 The Washington Black Lives Matter Alliance called the signing of the bills “a potential sea change in how police in Washington interact with people in communities they’re hired to serve — especially Black people, Indigenous people, and people of color.”
 But, the organization said, it’s up to police, prosecutors, judges, officials and citizens to see that the laws are enforced.